 Several organizations tout Costa Rican added value-based sustainability

 Jorge Sequeira, CEO of CINDE, commented, “Costa Rica’s value proposition based on people, planet, and prosperity allows us to position the country as an international benchmark in productive sustainability to encourage an FDI environment that contributes to global corporate investment strategies.
-Today Costa Rica is home to more than 350 companies in services, life sciences, and smart manufacturing industries.
+Today, Costa Rica is home to more than 350 services, life sciences, and smart manufacturing companies.
 In addition, it allows us to contribute to the Sustainable Development Goals.
-Our country has become a laboratory for customer-centric solutions where sustainability is an essential part of everything we do.
-As a result, we are continually achieving worldwide recognition in this area and positively impacting the development of the nation and its citizens.”
+Our country has become a laboratory for customer-centric solutions where sustainability is essential to everything we do.
+As a result, we are continually achieving worldwide recognition in this area and positively impacting the nation’s and its citizens’ development.”

-In its study, Bloom Consulting also points out that the organizations that include Essential Costa Rica, CINDE, PROCOMER, and the ICT are very well positioned to continue to work together with a unified country brand strategy.
+In its study, Bloom Consulting also points out that the organizations that include Essential Costa Rica, CINDE, PROCOMER, and the ICT are well positioned to continue working together with a unified country brand strategy.
 In addition, the firm has also made additional recommendations such as:

-- Studying the digital identity of Costa Rica and from there define a content strategy that optimizes its online presence.
+- Studying the digital identity of Costa Rica and, from there, defining a content strategy that optimizes its online presence.

-- Building a digital legacy along the way by generating content that is both relevant and useful.
+- Building a digital legacy along the way by generating relevant and useful content.

 - Paying particular attention not only to the “Everything” section in search engines but also to “Images” and “Videos.”